 Benefits of Using Inline Assembly

-Precision: Inline assembly allows us to access the CPU’s time-stamp counter directly, providing a more accurate measure of time compared to standard functions like std::time::Instant.
+- Precision: Inline assembly allows us to access the CPU’s time-stamp counter directly, providing a more accurate measure of time compared to standard functions like

 Implementing a Cycle Counter with Inline Assembly